 Household Content Insurance

 A key consideration in selecting the right home insurance plan is coverage of household personal belongings.
 Using a 500 square foot home as an example, compensation ranges between HK$300,000 and HK$1,500,000.
-There are two aspects that people are more concern about, “Valuables Insurance” and “Burst Water Pipes or Water Leakage Insurance”.
+There are two aspects that people are more concerned about, coverage for valuable items.

 Worldwide Personal Effects Insurance

 Even if you are out of the country, whether it is for business or pleasure, some of your personal belongings will also be insured.
 That said, not every insurer covers the loss or damage of mobile phones, tablets and laptops.
 If this is an important aspect of coverage for you, a plan like Zurich’s HomeChoice Insurance Plan will compensate for the necessary repair costs due to accidental damage of mobile phones, tablets or laptops during your travel.
 Personal effects insurance can also be customised.
 Take Allied World’s Home Guard for example: You can bring your valuables overseas with you and still be insured.
 Should you feel the insured amount is inadequate, you can customise the value of protection, premium rate being 1.65%.

 Having coverage on domestic helpers' personal belongings helps cover the loss of personal belongings of domestic helper(s) in your home.
 For example, Allied World’s ‘Home Guard’ has a compensation of HK$10,000.